ibexa/documentation-developer/docs/guide/admin_panel.md

     - `content/edit` with `WorkflowStageLimitation` set to "Design".
     - `workflow/change_stage` with `WorkflowTransitionLimitation` set to `to_proofreading`

+For more examples, see [Permission's use cases](permissions.md/#use-cases).

 ## Languages

 eZ Platform offers the ability to create multiple translations of your website.
 Which version is shown to a visitor depends on the way your installation is set up.
 A new language version for the website can be added in the Admin Panel in the Languages tab.
-Every new language must have a name and a language code, written in the `xxx-XX` format, for example eng-US etc.
+Every new language must have a name and a language code, written in the `xxx-XX` format, for example `eng-US` etc.

 The multilanguage system operates based on a global translation list that contains all languages available in the installation.
 After adding a language you may have to reload the application to be able to use it.